rohan-paul/Awesome-JavaScript-Interviews/Javascript/Tricky-JS-Problems/Collection-of-Tricky-JS-Questlions.md

 #### Question: What is the value of -'34'+10

 **Answer**: -24. minus(-) in front of a string is an unary operator that will convert the string to a number and will make it negative.
 Hence, -'34' becomes, -34 and then plus (+) will perform simple addition as both the operands are number.

+#### Question: What is the value of +'dude'

+**Answer**: NaN.
+The plus (+) operator in front of a string is an unary operator that will try to convert the string to number.
+Here, JavaScript will fail to convert the "dude" to a number and will produce NaN.